 How to identify TikTok trends

 Some TikTok trends are immediately obvious, but others can be tricky to recognize.
-Here are some techniques to help you sharpen your trend-spotting skills and identify the next big thing.
+Use these techniques to help you sharpen your trend-spotting skills and identify the next big thing.

 Take into account everything on the screen.
 From the angle of the camera to the specific sounds and effects the creator used, all are moving parts that give you the opportunity to spot TikTok trends.

-You can discover content outside your own feed by doing the following:
+You can discover viral TikTok trends outside your own feed by doing the following:

-- Use someone else’s TikTok app to stumble upon videos you’d never encounter on your own.
+- Use someone else’s TikTok app to stumble on videos you’d never encounter on your own.

 - Explore the Discover page often.